Rustam200391/portfolio/README.md

 # Portfolio site with Create React App!
 This project was created for my presentation

+If you want to run a project:
+1. You need to clone the project by downloading the import link and running it in the terminal after git clone ...
+2. After cloning to the specified folder, install all dependencies in this folder with the npm install command
+3. Launch the project while in the project folder with the npm start command

 <i>Welcome to my portfolio website</i>

 <b>This project about me, about my knowledge and achievements in the field of development.</b>